Batteries Made From Algae Are Better By Far...

 The binder is the suspension agent for the silicon or graphite particles that react with the electrolyte within the battery to give you that charge; so better binder, better battery.
 As the oceans, salt water acts as a highly efficient kind of electrolyte, in which the brown algae produces tons of alginate, and the great news is that this is easy to extract.

-Brown algae has been around for a 100 million years and more, it’s completely safe, super efficient and by using it as a binder it’s possible for the battery capacity to be increased by up to 8 times than that of the current Lithium-ion batteries used in mobile phones.
+Brown algae have been around for 100 million years and more, it’s completely safe, super efficient and by using it as a binder it’s possible for the battery capacity to be increased by up to 8 times than that of the current Lithium-ion batteries used in mobile phones.
+Neat.